JRBros2346/research-SIKE/review.typ

 The main concerns of cryptography according to _Claude E. Shannon_ are: _secrecy_ and _authenticity_.
 Shannon spent most of his life on studying about secrecy.
 He formulated two kinds of secrecy namely: _theoretical secrecy_ and _practical secrecy_.
 Thanks to Shannon, the art of cryptography gradually changed to be the science of cryptography

 Theoretical secrecy assumes that the intruder has unlimited resources, while practical secrecy assumes that the intruder have limited resources.
 If a cipher is _unbreakable_, it means that it follows _perfect secrecy_.
 In theory, no known cryptographic schemes are perfect secrecy, as we can always do a brute force attack, since the key space is finite.
 We make the key space very large, so that brute force is not practically feasible.

+All cryptographic schemes up until now are symmetric key cryptography.
+Symmetric key cryptography has